-Protecting the communities of Angus isn't just about preventing accidental fires, we also work hard to tackle the problem of deliberate fire-setting.
+Protecting the communities of Perth & Kinross isn't just about preventing accidental fires, we also work hard, as a partnership, to tackle the problem of deliberate fire-setting.

-During 2019/20, there were 132 deliberate fires in Angus which has shown a drop over the last 3 years.
-This has brought us to a point where the rate of deliberate fires in Angus is below the Scottish average however, we still need to do more because these fires have a serious economic impact, can cause injury, property damage and divert firefighters from attending more serious incidents.
+During 2019/20, there were 111 deliberate fires in Perth & Kinross.
+This is a continued decrease over the past three years.
+This reduction has brought us to a point where the rate of deliberate fires in Perth & Kinross is well below the Scottish average, however we still need to do more because these fires have a serious economic impact, can cause injury, property damage and divert firefighters from attending more serious incidents.

-In Angus, secondary fires (e.g. rubbish/bins and grass etc) make up around 80% of the deliberate fires we attend, with the remainder involving occupied buildings, vehicles and outdoor structures such as sheds (Primary Fires).
-Evidence indicates that youths are the biggest perpetrators of deliberate secondary fires and often, it's the more deprived areas of Angus that suffer the consequences.
+In Perth & Kinross, secondary fires (e.g. rubbish/bins and grass etc) make up around 70% of the deliberate fires we attend, with the remainder involving occupied buildings, vehicles and outdoor structures such as sheds (Primary Fires).
+Evidence indicates that youths are the biggest perpetrators of deliberate secondary fires and more often than not, it's the more deprived areas of Perth & Kinross that suffer the consequences.

 Collaborative working is key to tackling deliberate fires.
-We will use the Angus Community Planning Partnership as a platform for engaging with a range of partners, including those in the community justice sector, to reduce deliberate fires and help improve local outcomes.
+We will continue to work as an integrated part of Perth & Kinross Safer Communities team as a platform for engaging with a range of partners, including those in the community justice sector to reduce deliberate fires and help improve local outcomes.